dart-lang/stream_transform/README.md

 Interleaves events from multiple streams into a single stream.

+# scan

+Scan is like fold, but instead of producing a single value it yields each intermediate accumulation.

 # switchMap, switchLatest

 Flatten a Stream of Streams into a Stream which forwards values from the most